How to Find Emotional Stability in an Uncertain World

 1. Start Out Positive

 Begin each morning by saying something like, “Today is going to be a great day!”
-Such a simple sentence can cause your brain to look for ways to fulfill that affirmative statement.
+Such a simple sentence can cause your brain to look for ways to fulfill that hopeful statement.
 It also establishes a healthy thought pattern that you can continue throughout the day.

 2. Mental Hygiene